 9) Ice on a Hot Day

 Toddlers love playing with ice and watching it melt.
-If you can, give them the chance to play with ice in shade and sun, with cool water and with warm water.
+If you can, give them the chance to play with ice in shade and sun, cool water, and warm water.
 Food coloring makes everything more fun.

 10) Contact Paper Art – Fine Motor Skills Activity Too!